Best Day of the Dead Products

 The holiday, which hails from the Aztec custom of celebrating ancestors, begins on October 31 and runs through November 1, “el Dia de los innocentes” or the day of the children and All Saints Day, as well as November 2, All Souls Day or the Day of the Dead.
 Perhaps the most well-known aspect of this increasingly popular holiday is the skeletal makeup.
 Although it may seem morbid, it’s actually meant to make the idea of death less scary; as such, the skeletal look is embraced and even made fashionable and sometimes downright wacky.

-With that in mind, GAYOT’s list of the Best Day of the Dead Products features items that you can incorporate into your Day of the Dead celebrations to make it feel more authentic and serve as a friendly reminder that one day, we too will join the dearly departed.
+With that in mind, GAYOT’s list of the Best Day of the Dead Products features items that you can incorporate into your Day of the Dead celebrations.

 Origin: St. John’s Canada